tharun-pandya/go-lang/README.md

-in this repositorie only I postgo language pratice codes
+in this repositorie only I post go language pratice codes